On this page:

 References to Classification No. 2011/018, which outlined management options for contaminated soil, have been removed.
 The Supreme Court of Victoria determined this classification to be invalid (Maddingley Brown Coal Pty Ltd v Environment Protection Authority VSC 582).
 EPA is currently working on an alternative approach to clarify the law in relation to the reuse of contaminated soil.

-Classifications for disposal
+Classifications for disposal or temporary storage

 These general classifications may be used by anyone wanting to dispose of these types of waste, provided they meet the conditions of the classification.
 All classifications are published in the Government Gazette and can be easily downloaded from the website using the links below.